 Landailyn CPR is a Fort Worth, Texas based family owned and operated business.
 We base our business on the same principles our ancestors did; honesty, integrity and the best possible digital photo restoration, anywhere!

 At Landailyn, we do high end digital photo and document restoration services and preservation education.
 By digital, we mean that we 1) don’t take a traditional photograph of the original and work on the negative and 2) we never work on the original.
 We are not trained original media conservators and therefore would never endanger your original.
-When you bring us your original photograph we use a flatbed scanner to make a high resolution copy to work on.
-Your original is then stored here, on the premises, using archival storage methods, and is returned to you, safe, sound and untouched at the end of the project, along with the restored copy on CD.
-We’re not a printer, and therefore might not do your restoration justice.
-With your image on CD, you can make as many copies as you like at the printer of your choice.
+We’re also not printers, and therefore might not do your restoration justice.
+With your digital file or CD, you can make as many copies as you like at the printer of your choice.

 At this time we are living far out in the country and cannot take appointments to see original images.
-Hopefully, this is a temporary situation, but in the meantime please send us a scan of your image, we ask that you scan it at least 300 ppi, and in full color, even if the photo was originally black & white.
+Hopefully, this is a temporary situation, but in the meantime please send us a scan of your image, at least 300 ppi, and in full color, even if the photo was originally black & white.
 You can upload the image file to us using our contact form or email it to [email protected] Once the restoration is complete, we’ll either send you a high quality .tif file, or mail you a CD.
 If you chose the CD option, postage will be applied to the total.
 We don’t encourage mailing the original, but if that’s the option you chose, please send the image well packed and preferably by FedEx, the preferred shipper of many museums and historical societies.
 Again, if you chose to ship the original, return shipping will be applied to your total.

 Janine Smith, aka The Restorationist, is a well-known expert on digital photo restoration and Lynda.com author.
 Her history and photo restoration articles and tutorials appear regularly on the popular Photoshop education site, TipSquirrel.com, Shades of the Departed digital magazine, and many other newspapers and magazines, both online and off.
 Janine’s work is well known in the world of genealogical and historical societies, museums, libraries and university archives, and she appears on the boards of several organizations and institutions.
 She’s a sought-after speaker on digital photo restoration and preservation.
 In 2010, Janine won the prestigious international Photoshop User Award in the photo restoration category.